-If the plaintiff is seeking enhanced remedies against the individual's employer, also give CACI No. 3102A, Employer Liability for Enhanced Remedies-Individual and Employer Defendant, or CACI No. 3102B, Employer Liability-Employer Defendant Only.
+If the plaintiff is seeking enhanced remedies against the individual's employer, also give CACI No. 3102A, Employer Liability for Enhanced Remedies-Both Individual and Employer Defendants, or CACI No. 3102B, Employer Liability for Enhanced Remedies-Employer Defendant Only.

-The instructions in this series are not intended to cover every circumstance in which a plaintiff can bring a cause of action under the Elder Abuse and Dependent Adult Civil Protection Act.
+The instructions in this series are not intended to cover every circumstance in which a plaintiff may bring a cause of action under the Elder Abuse and Dependent Adult Civil Protection Act.